celestiaorg/docs/developers/ethereum-fallback.md

 In `calldata_source.go`,
-[the `DataFromEVMTransactions` function defines the read path](https://github.com/celestiaorg/optimism/blob/release-v1.0.0/op-node/rollup/derive/calldata_source.go#L138-L163) of the ETH fallback.
+[the `DataFromEVMTransactions` function defines the read path](https://github.com/celestiaorg/optimism/blob/release-v1.0.0/op-node/rollup/derive/calldata_source.go#L138-L163) of the Ethereum fallback.
 This function filters all of the transactions and returns the calldata from transactions that are sent to the batch inbox address from the batch sender address.